racehub/om-bootstrap/README.md

 ## Supported Clojure versions

 Om-Bootstrap is currently supported on 1.5.1 and 1.6.x and the latest version of ClojureScript.
 TODO: Note about supported Om and React versions.

-## License

-Copyright (C) 2015 RaceHub and Contributors.
-Distributed under the Eclipse Public License, the same as Clojure.